 Variation in carbon flux within each day was high with two peaks and two nulls in attenuance observed daily (Figure 2).
 The average standard deviation within a day was 0.2, approximately twice the value of the standard deviation between days.
 The timing of these peaks remained relatively consistent throughout the study period and accounted for, on average, 29% of daily carbon flux (standard deviation=0.21, 95% CI [1.7,73.9]).
 On average, 76.9 mg C m-2 d-1 particulate carbon reaching the seafloor each day was during the twice-daily peaks in flux (±59.8 sd, 95% CI [5.0,225.7]).
 There was no significant linear relationship between daily total carbon flux and the proportion accounted for in the twice-daily peaks (f=0.64; df=1,91; p=0.43).

 Twice-daily peaks in carbon flux matched the temporal variations of the overlying animal populations, as detected by the echosounder.
 Spectral analysis showed two dominant temporal scales in both the carbon-flux attenuance and acoustic scattering depth data (Figures 3 and S2).
-Each time-series showed a strong peak in variation at 12 hours and another at 24 hours, characteristic of a repeating, twice-daily pattern in each record consistent with the expectations of diel vertical migration.
+Each time series showed a strong peak in variation at 12 hours and another at 24 hours, characteristic of a repeating, twice-daily pattern in each record consistent with the expectations of diel vertical migration.
 Multiple linear regression examining the relationship between the characteristics of water column acoustic scattering and attenuance measured by the optical particulate carbon trap revealed a significant relationship (R2=0.14; p<0.01) with four significant predictors, each with a positive relationship to attenuance: weighted mean depth of total scattering, a proxy of total biomass of layers (NASC of layers), density within layers (Sv within layers), and the peak density of aggregations (maximum Sv within schools).
 Using these same predictors at various lags, the peak correlation was observed by shifting the attenuance data earlier by eight hours relative to the acoustic data set (correlogram Figure S3; R2=0.17; p<0.01).
 This offset of the daily pattern in flux attenuance is overlaid with the daily pattern in water-column scattering in Figure 4.

 Measures of the depth structure and diel behavior of midwater scatterers were the most important factors predicting both daily total flux and daily variability in carbon flux.
 To describe which characteristics of water column scattering were related to carbon export to the seafloor, best-subsets multiple linear regressions were used (Table 1).
 Daily models of both total attenuance and diel variability in attenuance were significant, with diel variability in attenuance predicted more effectively than daily mean attenuance.
 In both models, attenuance tended to increase when daytime biomass was deeper and when scattering layers migrated farther.
 Measures of midwater animal biomass were not a significant predictor in the best-fit diel variability model and were of only modest importance in the daily mean attenuance model.